Likhith27/EON-QUEST/README.md

    some important scripts in the game are

   - Player Scripts:
-    <mark>playerbob.lua</mark>: This script serves as the core controller for the player character, handling basic movement, interactions, and input.
+    <code>playerbob.lua</code>: This script serves as the core controller for the player character, handling basic movement, interactions, and input.
 It manages the player's
     position, collision detection, and interfaces with other scripts to orchestrate various aspects of the player's actions.

-    <mark> playerbobrotateclient.lua </mark>: Responsible for controlling the player's orientation and rotation in response to user input.
+    <code> playerbobrotateclient.lua </code>: Responsible for controlling the player's orientation and rotation in response to user input.
 This script ensures that the player's
     character faces the correct direction based on their movement, enhancing the overall visual experience.

-     <mark> playerprofiledisplaycontent.lua</mark>: Manages the display of the player's profile information, including statistics, achievements, and progress.
+     <code> playerprofiledisplaycontent.lua</code>: Manages the display of the player's profile information, including statistics, achievements, and progress.
 This script
      contributes to the immersive nature of the game by providing players with personalized feedback on their journey through Eon.

-     <mark>playerhomingtargets.lua</mark>: Handles the logic for homing targets, possibly associated with certain weapons or abilities.
+     <code>playerhomingtargets.lua</code>: Handles the logic for homing targets, possibly associated with certain weapons or abilities.
 This script allows the player to lock
      onto specific enemies or objects, enhancing combat strategy and target prioritization.

  - Portal Script: